 Moldova could provide a competitive alternative to “traditional” IT destinations, especially as a location for software development or call centers.
-Moldova has one of the best—and cheapest—Internet connections in the world.
-Mobile network operators offer 4G connections; 5G testing started in 2019.
+Broadband internet, including fiber optic, is widely available in Moldova and mobile network operators offer extensive 4G connections.
+5G is available in limited areas of Chisinau.

 IT companies export about 80 percent of their total production.
 Major Moldovan partners in this area are the United States, the UK, France, Germany, the Netherlands, and Romania.

-IT companies’ employees may benefit from personal income tax (PIT) incentives, such as a cap on certain monthly withholdings.
+IT company employees may benefit from personal income tax (PIT) incentives, such as a cap on certain monthly withholdings.
 PIT incentives are applicable only for salary income.
 Monthly social security contributions of IT companies are also limited to the income capped at two national average forecasted salaries.
-The Moldovan government approved the 2023-2030 Digital Transformation Strategy —a policy document laying out the government’s vision for the country’s digital development.
+The government’s vision for the country’s digital development is detailed in the 2023-2030 Digital Transformation Strategy.

 Leading Sub-Sectors